Tag: gene johnson

 Ray Gliha, 1994.

 Last year, GHTBL Hall of Fame inductee Allan Garray passed away.
 His involvement in the Twi-loop spanned three decades.
-Garray’s baseball career first began as a promising catcher at Nonnewaug High School in Andover, Connecticut.
-He matriculated to UConn Avery Point and set the school record for batting average (.536 in 1976).
+Garray’s baseball career began as a promising catcher at Nonnewaug High School in Andover, Connecticut.
+He matriculated to UConn Avery Point and set the school record for batting average (.536) in 1976.
 Then he transferred up to the University of Connecticut for three seasons (1977-79).

 1977 University of Connecticut Baseball Team